CAse study

 What did we discover?

-Students use AI as a “shortcut” over a learning tool to save time and reduce effort with the growing awareness that AI can widen learning gaps by hindering growth and threatening fundamental skills.
+Students use AI as a “shortcut” over a learning tool to save time and reduce effort, with the growing awareness that AI can widen learning gaps by hindering growth and threatening fundamental skills.

-Human connection drives learning, students often crave traditional learning, one-on-one time, and group work (peer-to-peer).
+Human connection drives learning; students often crave traditional learning, one-on-one time, and group work (peer-to-peer).

-Faculty attitudes toward AI cluster into two extremes: Rejection (AI is a battle) vs. Experimentation (AI can be used for good or innovation).
+The faculty's attitudes toward AI cluster into two extremes: Rejection (AI is a battle) vs. Experimentation (AI can be used for good or innovation).

 The introduction of AI as a tool has heightened sensitivity around academic integrity, adding tension to the education landscape.
 Especially with unclear and inconsistent AI policies that create fear and confusion.

-How does “Think gemini” work?
+How does “Think Gemini” work?

 A consolidated AI workspace giving Educators the power to connect with and guide their students through specific content and a curated behavior model using Gemini’s existing feature: A Gem (a custom AI assistant).